 I was so excited when he started working on these with me.
 After all, he really is the graphic designer in the family.
 Obviously I’m a lot more into messy crafts and the like.

 Either way, I have so many wonderful ideas for 4th of July crafts and activities this year and I needed a few star templates to get us started.

 These free printable star templates are perfect for decorations, crafts, process art, and coloring page fun!
 Keep scrolling for some fun ideas about celebrating with these star templates and download your free printable today.

 You and your little ones can have a lot of fun decorating for the 4th of July with these free star templates.
 Just print, cut out the stars for your little ones or let older children practice scissor skills by helping.

 You can print your star templates on colored paper (red, white, blue), patriotic patterned card stock, or let your little ones have fun coloring these simple stars for extra family fun.

 - Arrange your stars in a circle and glue together for a fun and festive front door wreath.

 - String your beautiful stars together using yarn or twine for a beautiful American garland.

-- Make patriotic star wands with paint, glitter, and popsicle sticks for lots of sparkly fun.
+- Make patriotic star wands with paint, glitter, and craft sticks for lots of sparkly fun.